 Frauke Rösch studied clinical psychology, criminology and legal psychology at the University of Constance in Germany.
-From 2009 to 2011, she worked as a research associate at the Psychiatric/Psychological Service (PPS) of the Zurich Office of Corrections and is currently employed as a psychologist working with adolescent detainees at the Massnahmenzentrum Uitikon in Canton Zurich, Switzerland.
+From 2009 to 2011, she worked as a research associate at the Department of Mental Health Services of the Zurich Office of Corrections and is currently employed as a psychologist working with adolescent detainees at the Massnahmenzentrum Uitikon in Canton Zurich, Switzerland.
 She finished her Masters degree in Advanced Studies in Developmental Diagnostics and Psychological Counseling at the University of Basel in 2013 and is now completing a Masters degree in Cognitive-Behavioral and Interpersonal Psychotherapy at the Klaus-Grawe Institut in Zürich.

 Astrid Rossegger, PhD

 Astrid Rossegger studied psychology and criminology at the University of Constance.
-Since 2000 she has worked as a researcher for the Psychiatric-Psychological Service of the Canton of Zurich (PPS).
-Since October 2013, she has served as head of the Research Department for the PPS, which focuses on the development and evaluation of methods of estimating the likelihood of recidivism in violent and sexual offenders, and the investigation of the effectiveness of offense-oriented therapies.
-She is also a member of the executive board of the PPS and since 2007 has taught at the University of Zurich and the University of Constance.
+Since 2000 she has worked as a researcher for the Department of Mental Health Services of the Canton of Zurich.
+Since October 2013, she has served as head of the Research Department for the Department of Mental Health Services, which focuses on the development and evaluation of methods of estimating the likelihood of recidivism in violent and sexual offenders, and the investigation of the effectiveness of offense-oriented therapies.
+She is also a member of the executive board of the Department of Mental Health Services and since 2007 has taught at the University of Zurich and the University of Constance.

 Christoph Schmitt, MSc